robotusers/cakephp-di/README.md

 ## Under development

-The plugin is under heavy development and not intended to use yet.
+The plugin is under development and not intended to use in production yet.

+## Versions

+For CakePHP 3.x use 0.1.x versions.
+0.2.x is intended for CakePHP 4.x

 ## Container Abstraction